 You can view the Inner West Council lease boundaries in the boundaries map (PDF 573KB).

 Safeguarding the health and safety of our staff and visitors is our priority and we are following advice from state and federal governments to help slow the spread of COVID-19.

-To protect the health of staff and park visitors no bookings for events or activities will be taken until further notice.
 We ask you to practice social distancing while visiting Callan Park and follow government and health advice on public gatherings.
 For up-to-date information on COVID-19 please visit the NSW Government website.